andrew/ultimate-awesome/README.md

 - [awesome-data-analytics](https://github.com/brandonhimpfen/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
 - [awesome-headless-cms](https://github.com/brandonhimpfen/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
 - [awesome-iot](https://github.com/brandonhimpfen/awesome-iot) - A curated list of awesome Internet of Things (IoT) frameworks, platforms, tools, libraries, and resources.
-- [awesome-neuroscience](https://github.com/brandonhimpfen/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-nodejs](https://github.com/brandonhimpfen/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [awesome-ocaml](https://github.com/brandonhimpfen/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-openai](https://github.com/brandonhimpfen/awesome-openai) - A curated list of OpenAI tools, APIs, research, SDKs, and community resources.
+- [awesome-perl](https://github.com/brandonhimpfen/awesome-perl) - A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
 - [awesome-public-policy](https://github.com/brandonhimpfen/awesome-public-policy) - A curated list of institutions, datasets, tools, frameworks, and learning resources for public policy.
 - [awesome-qa](https://github.com/brandonhimpfen/awesome-qa) - A curated list of awesome Quality Assurance (QA) tools, frameworks, communities, and resources.
 - [awesome-saas](https://github.com/brandonhimpfen/awesome-saas) - A curated list of tools, frameworks, APIs, platforms, playbooks, templates, and learning resources for building, launching, scaling, and operating SaaS products.